Worsted Boxy is Boxy’s big brother…

 Much much quicker to make, but equally awesome.

-If you have already purchased the original version, get the worsted one with a 50% discount (just place it in your cart and the discount will be automatic).
+If you have already purchased the original version or the V-neck version, get the worsted one with a 50% discount (just place it in your cart and the discount will be automatic).

 This is a very simple modern sweater, with a very wide body and skinny sleeves.
 Worked with a worsted weight yarn at a very loose gauge, it is very flattering, drapey and stylish!
 A little short row section in the shoulders adds an interesting texture to the sleeves.